samnyevr/Portfolio/README.md

-This is the portfolio of Sam Nye.
-I am an enthusist of Virtual Reality, and I love design and coding.
+Hi, my name is Sam and I am an enthusist of Virtual Reality.
+I also love design and coding, so if you are interested in my works come take a look.